PeterWangIntel/crosswalk-website/Message-passing-extensions.md

 # Current implementation overview (2013-06-10)

-See https://github.com/crosswalk-project/crosswalk/tree/extensions/src for the code.
-Extensions are in ``src/extensions``.
+See https://github.com/crosswalk-project/crosswalk/tree/master/extensions for the code.

 We currently implement only builtin extensions that run on the browser process.
 The plan is to cover also external extensions in another process as